Skip to main content

 Metabolic Condition and Body Composition

-The relationship between your and is direct and powerful.
+The relationship between your metabolic health and testosterone production is direct and powerful.
 Excess adipose tissue, particularly visceral fat around the organs, functions like an active endocrine organ itself.
 It produces enzymes and inflammatory signals that directly interfere with the HPG axis, disrupting the clear communication required for healthy testosterone synthesis.
 Improving body composition is a primary mechanism for restoring hormonal balance.

 The Critical Role of Sleep